ava-labs/avalanche-docs/docs/nodes/maintain/node-bootstrap.md

 meantime, to make sure they won't fall back too much with respect to the network accepted frontier.

+## What order do the chains bootstrap?

+The 3 chains will bootstrap in the following order: P-chain, X-chain, C-chain.

 ### Why Are AvalancheGo APIs Disabled During Bootstrapping?

 AvalancheGo APIs are [explicitly disabled](https://github.com/ava-labs/avalanchego/blob/master/api/server/server.go#L367:L379)